Ardlamont murder: Investigation and trial

 When the incident was reported, a member of the Inveraray procurator fiscal's office was sent to the estate.
 He returned, saying it had been a tragic accident.
 There was not any formal post mortem.
 However, two weeks later, Monson appeared at the fiscal's office to report that Hambrough had taken out two life insurance policies worth £20,000 only six days before he died, and that they were made out in the name of Monson’s wife.
 These had been brokered by Arthur Sebright, a mortgage and insurance broker friend of Monson, who had met them earlier that year and discussed possible life insurance and trust deeds, and also joint financial ventures to take effect after Hambrough reached his majority (age 21) when he was due to inherit £200,000.
 After thorough searches of the estate and interviews with staff, Monson was charged with murder.
 Scott, now on the run, was named as his accomplice.

 Among the witnesses for the prosecution was Joseph Bell, the Edinburgh surgeon and forensic detective.
 He told the jury that, in his opinion, Monson had murdered Cecil Hambrough.
 Henry Littlejohn and Patrick Heron Watson agreed the shot could not be self-inflicted.
 However, sufficient doubt had been sowed in the minds of the jury by Monson's advocate John Comrie Thomson, who presented Prof Matthew Hay as an expert witness who strongly contradicted the other experts, and Monson was set free with the verdict of "not proven."

 Hambrough was buried in the churchyard at St Catherine's Church, Ventnor on the Isle of Wight, close to the family home.

 Libel by innuendo

 In 1894 Madame Tussauds in London erected a waxwork of Monson at the entrance to its Chamber of Horrors, bearing a gun.
 Monson took exception, sued the company and was awarded one farthing in damages.
 The case, Monson v Tussauds, established the principle of "libel by innuendo", which has been used to draw up defamation laws in many countries since.
 To prove libel, there must be publication in permanent form, but this need not be in words.

+In a similar case in Australia in 1879, a defendant who had been acquitted sued Kreitmayer's waxworks for continuing to display an effigy of her; she was awarded one farthing in damages.

-Television Dramatisation
+Television dramatisation

 BBC Scotland Television produced an adaptation based on the case and broadcast in 1984.
 Murder Not Proven: Open Season was scripted by the future novelist Peter May.